right to literacy

 THE RIGHT TO READ DOCUMENTARY

-The Right to Literacy collaborative hosted a screening of the documentary The Right to Read on March 8, at the Kalamazoo Public Library.
+The Right to Literacy collaborative hosted a screening of the documentary The Right to Read at the Kalamazoo Public Library.
 The film shares the stories of an Oakland, CA NAACP activist, a teacher, and two American families who fight to provide our youngest generation with the most foundational indicator of life-long success: the ability to read.
 It is directed by Jenny Mackenzie and executive produced by LeVar Burton.
 The event also included a community conversation following the viewing.
-Watch the trailer below.
+Click here to hear the conversation or watch the trailer below.

 making america read Documentary